Please note: Golieb Fellows for 2022-23 have been selected.

 The Samuel I. Golieb Fellowship was established in 1981 to provide young legal historians with research support and a forum to present their work.
 Fellows attend the Legal History Colloquium during the academic year and have the opportunity to present their own work in the colloquium.
-Fellows must be in residence and participate in the intellectual life of the Law School.
+Fellows must reside in the metropolitan area during the fellowship period and participate in the intellectual life of the Law School.
 To that end, the Law School provides a workspace and access to university housing.

 The stipend is currently $40,000.
 Fellows have access to health insurance and NYU recreational facilities.
 Dozens of Golieb alumni are members of law school faculties and history departments across the country.

-To apply for the Golieb Fellowship, submit the following materials: letter of interest; a C.V.; a short description of your proposed project for the year (five double-spaced pages or less); a sample of your scholarship; and two letters of recommendation.
-Electronic submissions are strongly preferred; please type “Golieb Fellowship” in the email subject line.
+To apply for the Golieb Fellowship, submit the following materials: letter of interest; a CV; a short description of your proposed project for the year (five double-spaced pages or less); a sample of your scholarship; and two letters of recommendation.
+Applicants with joint degrees (J.D.-Ph.D.) are preferred but a joint degree is not required to apply.
+Electronic submissions are strongly preferred; please type “Golieb Fellowship” in the e-mail subject line.
 If any material must be sent by post, please use the address below.

 Golieb Fellowship Program